ShivamPR21/ImageRegistration-ToolBox/README.md

 Put the URL `http://localhost:5000` in your browser search bar and hit Enter.

 ### Usage:
-1. Select the file Imagery.L-3
+1. Select images to be registered.
-2. Select Method for PCA analysis
+2. Confirm the loaded images and provide the parameters for registration.
-3. Hit Start Analysis
+3. Hit register images and view the results.
-4. Wait the Results window will load in few minutes based on the speed of your PC.

 ### Load Images:
 ![Image details](docs/irtb_main.png)